About KU School of Medicine-Wichita

 At KU School of Medicine-Wichita, our mission is to educate tomorrow's physicians and health care leaders through community partnership to improve the health of Kansans.

 With Kansas in need of more physicians, KU School of Medicine opened the Wichita Campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
 In 2011, KU School of Medicine-Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.
 The Wichita Campus expansion is designed to help alleviate Kansas’ physician shortage, which is expected to worsen in the coming years.

 - Low physician-to-population ratios in 5 of 6 geographic regions

 - Increased demand for care with reform

 - Time to get through medical school and residency is 7+ years

 While the majority of medical schools are tied to a hospital, the Wichita campus is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Via Christi Health), as well as in doctors’ offices across the state.

-In addition to educating doctors and other health care professionals for Kansas, the KU School of Medicine-Wichita benefits the community and state by:
+In addition to educating doctors and other health care professionals for Kansas, KU School of Medicine-Wichita benefits the community and state by:

 KU School of Medicine continues to lead the nation in medical students choosing to go into family medicine with a three-year average of more than 21 percent.
-A 2009 study ranks the KU School of Medicine fifth out of 141 medical schools in the nation for its progress in fulfilling its social mission of students who practice primary care; students who work in underserved areas; students who are minorities.
+A 2009 study ranks KU School of Medicine fifth out of 141 medical schools in the nation for its progress in fulfilling its social mission of students who practice primary care; students who work in underserved areas; students who are minorities.